ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Limitations in this release
 {: #fs-limitations}

-The following limitations apply to this release of File Storage for VPC:
+The following limitations apply to File Storage for VPC:

-* File share size cannot be increased after it is created.
-* File share profile cannot be changed after the file share is created.
 * Granular Host Authorization for VSI level access control in not supported.
 * Minimum capacity is 10 GB per file share.
 * Maximum capacity is 32,000 GB per file share.